ibexa/documentation-user/docs/search_engine_optimization/work_with_seo.md

 To learn more about the function of each of the tags, see [Meta tags](seo.md#meta-tags).

-When you populate the SEO fields, you can create patterns by using a schema with attributes which correspond to identifiers of fields that make up the Content Type.
+When you populate the SEO fields, you can create patterns by using a schema with attributes which correspond to identifiers of fields that make up the content type.
 As a result, SEO tags are filled in at Content item generation phase with specific contents of such fields.
 For example, if you enter `<title>.<format> - <author>` as a value of the **Title** tag, the search engine will return